Light Nuclei Production in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5-200 GeV from JAM model: Abstract

 \section{Abstract}

-In relativistic heavy-ion collisions, the light nuclei production is sensitive to the baryon density fluctuations and can be used to probe the QCD phase transition.
-Based on the coalescence production of light nuclei, we can extract the neutron density fluctuation from the yield ratio of proton ($p$), deuteron ($d$) and triton ($t$), {\yr}.
-In this work, we studied the production of proton, deuteron, triton in Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5, 7.7, 11.5, 14.5, 19.6, 27, 39, 54.4, 62.4, and 200 GeV from a transport model (JAM model).
-We presented the energy dependence of rapidity density $dN/dy$, particle ratios ($d/p$, $t/p$, and $t/d$), and the yield ratio of {\yr}.
-We found the energy dependence of the yield ratio is flat and cannot describe the non-monotonic trend observed by STAR experiment.
-This study can be used as a baseline to search for the QCD critical point and/or first order phase transition with light nuclei production in heavy-ion collisions.
+Light nuclei production is sensitive to the baryon density fluctuations and can be used to probe the QCD phase transition in relativistic heavy-ion collisions.
+In this work, we studied the production of proton, deuteron, triton in central Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5, 7.7, 11.5, 14.5, 19.6, 27, 39, 54.4, 62.4 and 200 GeV from a transport model (JAM).
+Based on the coalescence production of light nuclei, we calculated the energy dependence of rapidity density $dN/dy$ and particle ratios ($d/p$, $t/p$, and $t/d$).
+More importantly, the yield ratio {\yr}, which is sensitive to the neutron density fluctuations, shows a flat energy dependence and cannot describe the non-monotonic trend observed by the STAR experiment.
+Based on the nucleon coalescence, this work can provide constraint and reference to search for the QCD critical point and/or first order phase transition with light nuclei production in future heavy-ion collision experiments.